HerrMotz/bachelor-thesis/publication/main.typ

 #figure(
   caption: [A screenshot of the Visual Query Graph which generates the above posted query.
-Variables are shown in violet and things in light blue.], image("screenshot_quebyg_example.png", width: 100%) )
+Variables are shown in violet and things in light blue.], image("screenshot_quebyg_example.png", width: 100%) ) <fig:screenshot_example_vqg>

+#todo[Dieser Screenshot muss nochmal neu generiert werden.
+Da steht ?3 zwischen ?people und ?society.]

 Query by Graph cannot fully eliminate the need for users to learn the conventions of an RDF triplestore.
 For instance, determining which subjects are available and what to expect is entirely dependent on the database's users and engineers, as is the naming of properties.
-However, with the editor's search fields, users can quickly adjust the meanings of nodes and edges, creating a workflow that feels more intuitive and similar to sketching.
+However, with Query by Graph, querying an RDF graph becomes as simple as drawing a suitable stencil that mirrors the RDF graph's structure.
+The desired pattern is sketched, while any undefined elements are left as variables to be resolved during the query process.
+Using the editor's search fields, users can quickly adjust the meanings of nodes and edges, creating a workflow that feels more intuitive and similar to sketching a chain of thought.

-A demonstration of the program is available at https://quebyg.danielmotz.de.
+A demonstration of the program is available at https://quebyg.daniel-motz.de/.

 = Preliminaries